polyswarm/worker-registry/cli/README.md

 Use `--keystore` to specify the location of your key file.

-Use `--contract` to specify an alternate contract.
+Use `--contract` to specify an alternate contract address.

 Use `--update` if you are submitting with an address that has an existing worker description.